dahuenecke/Mailman/README.md

 # Mailman
-The easiest way to send email from .NET Core
+The easiest way to send email from .NET Core<br/>
 A wrapper around the MailKit SMTP client (https://github.com/jstedfast/MailKit)

 ## Getting Started